nkapila6/resume/typst/resume/main.typ

 // - Implemented ML algorithms, including classification/regression, clustering, dimensionality reduction, and reinforcement learning agents.
 Wrote highly technical reports on each of these topics.
 // - Created a post on my technical blog detailing the adventures and learnings in this class.

+== Volunteer Work
+- `Unofficial` TA for Georgia Tech's Machine Learning class.
+Maintaining #link("https://github.com/knakamura13/mlrose-ky")[`mlrose-ky`] library and documentation used in the class.
+- OMSCS UAE Chapterhead: created the UAE chapter and grew it to \~40 people from a group of 3.

 == Open Source work
 The list below may be out of date.
 Click for #link("https://github.com/nkapila6?tab=repositories")[Updated list of projects] and #link("https://github.com/search?q=is%3Apr%20author%3Ankapila6&type=pullrequests")[Open Source Contributions].
 #table(